sqlitecloud/sdk/GO/src/sqliteweb/README.md

 ```console
 make bin/sqliteweb_linux
 ```
 Will compile a fresh Linux binary.
+Add GOARCH=amd64 if your machine is not x86-64.
 You can also build binaries for other platform's and OS'es (on your machine) with:

 ```console
 make bin/sqliteweb_osx